cdunku/6510/README.md

 ## Debugging:

 For debugging please comment out the `cpu_debug()` function in order to output the values and mnemonics executed during testing.

+- Illegal/Undocumented opcodes haven't been tested, but the legal/documented ones are mostly accurate.

+- TomHarte tests haven't been used during testing.

 ## Resources: